Artificial Intelligence Risk Framework Development for New Zealand

 NZ Regulatory Risk Mapping

-We map every AI use case against the specific NZ legislation that applies: Privacy Act information privacy principles, Fair Trading Act misleading conduct provisions, Companies Act director duties, and sector-specific obligations from FMA or RBNZ.
-No generic checklists -- every risk is tied to an actual legal obligation.
+We map every AI use case against the specific NZ legislation that applies: Privacy Act 2020 information privacy principles, Fair Trading Act misleading conduct provisions, Companies Act director duties, and sector-specific obligations from the FMA or RBNZ.
+Every risk is tied to an actual legal obligation that your organisation must manage, with no generic checklists.

 AI Risk Taxonomy for Aotearoa